bueler/mccarthy/projects/2016/randbed/README.md

 needed tools
 ------------

 _Ideally_ all tools would work on your laptop, but we can manage if not.
-The first two PETSc items may be hard to install.
+The first two PETSc items may be hard to install; try quick but skip those if it does not work out, and make sure the others work.
+The extra laptop I brought should have all of these things already.

 The tools are:

 * PETSc.
 See http://www.mcs.anl.gov/petsc/ and follow download and install instructions.